jborsecnik/IntuneDocs/intune/android-kiosk-settings.md

 9. Under **Assign to**, choose **Selected groups**.
 10. Choose **Select groups to include** > choose the device group that you created for your kiosk devices > **Select**.

+> [!NOTE]
-**Note:** The Managed Home Screen app does not have to be added to the multi-app kiosk profile.
+> The Managed Home Screen app doesn't have to be added to the multi-app kiosk profile.

 ## Restrict a kiosk device to a set of apps or web links